Medicare Procedure and Patient Information

 Mastectomies permit patients to conquer cancer and lead healthy, thriving lives as breast cancer survivors.

-Dr. Seye Adekeye, MD, PhD graduated from State University of New York (SUNY).
+Dr. Seye Adekeye, MD, PhD graduated from SUNY Upstate Medical University.
 She completed residency at University of North Dakota Affiliated Hospitals.
-She is certified by the Surgery, General and has a state license in North Dakota.
+She is certified by the Board Certification: Surgery, General and has a state license in North Dakota.

 Residency: University of North Dakota Affiliated Hospitals